shoresy13/portfolio-website/README.md

 # portfolio-website

-My portfolio website, built with vanilla JS, CSS and HTML.
+Built with Vanilla JS, CSS and HTML.